amaan-ash/FitNext/README.md

 # FitNext 🏋️‍♂️📱

-**FitNext** is a comprehensive fitness app designed to help users maintain both their physical and mental health.
+**FitNext** is a comprehensive Native Android Application designed to help users maintain both their physical and mental health.
 It features an intuitive user interface and a variety of tools, from workout exercises to meditation music, all in one place.

 ## Features ✨